mautic/mautic-documentation/pages/03.Setup/05.Installing Tracking Script/docs.en.md

 ---------------------
 ## How to install the tracking script

 After installation and setup of the cron jobs you're ready to begin tracking contacts.
 You need to add a simple piece of JavaScript to the websites for each site you wish to track via Mautic.
-This is a very simple process and you can add this tracking script to your website template file, or install a Mautic integration for the more common CMS platforms.
+This is a very simple process and you can add this tracking script to your website template file, or install a Mautic integration for the more common Content Management System platforms.
 Here is an example of the tracking JavaScript which you can access by clicking on 'Tracking Settings' in the global configuration:

     <script>
     (function(w,d,t,u,n,a,m){w['MauticTrackingObject']=n;